Didem Akın: As manager

 Didem who could not stay away from basketball for a long time, served as assistant coach in Universiade, World University Summer Games 2005 held in Izmir.
 Having served as the manager for Fenerbahce during 2005–2006 season and after managing Migros team and the U21 National Team during the 2007–2008 season; Didem has finally got back to her previous post as manager at Fenerbahce; where she still works.

 During her management period, Fenerbahçe won the League Championship 5 times, Turkish Cup 3 times and President Cup 2 times.
 Fenerbahçe also competed in EuroCup once, and in EuroLeague Women 5 times.
-Fenerbahçe has achieved a great accomplishment competing in 2012 EuroLeague Women 8 final series with a fourth degree and still following its path to success.
+Fenerbahçe has achieved stuff competing in 2012 EuroLeague Women 8 final series with a fourth degree and still following its path to success.